The power of visualization goes hand-in-hand with the Law of Attraction. Believe it or not, you use it without knowing, for better or worse.

 Best-selling author Richard Bach publicly shared in his interview in Harper’s magazine that the Silva Method’s creative visualization helped him finish his famous book, Jonathan Livingston Seagull.

 In his interview with Oprah, Jim Carrey jokingly said, “You can’t just visualize and then go eat a sandwich.”

 Back in the early 1990s, when he was broke and poor, with no director interested in him, he would visualize things coming to him while driving back home every day.

-He shares that at that time, it would make him feel better as visualization gave him the feeling that he already had everything he wanted.
+He shares that at that time, it would make him feel better, as visualization gave him the feeling that he already had everything he wanted.

-At some point, he wrote himself a check for 10 million dollars for acting services, dating it three years from then, and put it in his wallet.
+At some point, he wrote himself a check for 10 million dollars for acting services, dated it three years from then, and put it in his wallet.
 And after three years, before Thanksgiving, he got it for his role in Dumb & Dumber.